goodwill80/Refresher-on-DS-and-Algo/BackendNotes.md

 - In short, it is a tool that provides the implementation of JPA.
 JPA is interface while Hibernate is implementation.
 - It is the most mature JPA implementation
 - Spring boot by default choose hibernate

+7. What is a Bean in Spring?
+- In the context of the Spring Framework, a bean refers to an object that is managed by the Spring IoC (Inversion of Control) container.
+- A bean represents an instance of a class that is created, configured, and managed by the Spring container.
+- Beans are defined and configured in the Spring configuration files or through annotations. @Bean
+- By leveraging the Spring container and its bean management capabilities, developers can benefit from the flexibility, modularity, and testability provided by dependency injection.
+Beans in Spring facilitate the construction of modular and maintainable applications by promoting loose coupling and separation of concerns.

+8. What is the Autowired annotation?
+- It is part of Dependency injection.
+- It allows Spring to resolve and inject collaborating beans into our bean.
+- It is denoted by @Autowired
+- Example of injecting Service, repository component into the relevent beans
+- The @Autowired annotation can be used to autowire bean on the setter method just like @Required annotation, constructor, a property or methods with arbitrary names and/or multiple arguments.

+9. What is Dependency Injection?
+- Dependency injection is the process of supplying a resource that a given piece of code requires.
+The required resource, which is often a component of the application itself, is called a dependency.

+10. How is Maven used as a dependency manager for Java?
+- Maven helps manage and enable dependencies to be made avail to the entire application
+- It simplify and standardise the build process
+- It is equivalent to NPM manager in JS
+- Maven reach out to all dependencies listed in POM (Project Object Model) same as Package.json and inject them to the application

+11. What is the Maven lifecycle?
+- Maven is based around the central concept of a build lifecycle.
+What this means is that the process for building and distributing a particular artifact (project) is clearly defined.
+For the person building a project, this means that it is only necessary to learn a small set of commands to build any Maven project, and the POM will ensure they get the results they desired.
+- There are three built-in build lifecycles: default, clean and site.
+The default lifecycle handles your project deployment, the clean lifecycle handles project cleaning, while the site lifecycle handles the creation of your project's web site.

+12. What are some annotations used for requests and controllers?
+- @Controller: This annotation is used to mark a class as a Spring MVC controller.
+It is typically placed on the class level.
+- @RestController: This annotation combines the @Controller and @ResponseBody annotations.
+It is used for RESTful web services where the response is serialized directly to the HTTP response body.
+- @RequestMapping: This annotation is used to map a URL pattern or path to a controller method.
+It can be applied at the class level and/or method level to specify the request mapping.
+- @GetMapping, @PostMapping, @PutMapping, @PatchMapping, @DeleteMapping (Shortcut for @RequestMapping)
+- @PathVariable: This annotation is used to bind a method parameter to a path variable in the URL.
+- @RequestParam: This annotation is used to bind a method parameter to a query parameter or form parameter in the request.
+- @RequestBody: This annotation is used to bind the request body to a method parameter.
+- @RequestHeader: This annotation is used to bind a method parameter to a specific HTTP request header.
+- @Valid: This annotation is used to trigger validation on a method parameter or a method return value.

+- Databases

+13. What is normalization?
+- refers to the process of organizing and structuring a database schema to eliminate data redundancy and improve data integrity.
+It involves applying a set of rules and guidelines to design a database schema that minimizes data duplication and ensures efficient storage, retrieval, and maintenance of data.
+- First Normal Form (1NF): Ensures that each column in a table contains only atomic values (indivisible values) and there are no repeating groups or arrays.
+- Second Normal Form (2NF): Builds upon 1NF and requires that every non-key column in a table is functionally dependent on the entire primary key, eliminating partial dependencies.
+- Third Normal Form (3NF): Builds upon 2NF and ensures that there are no transitive dependencies, meaning that non-key columns should not depend on other non-key columns.

+14. What are the 4 main operations that can be done with databases?
+- The four main operations that can be performed with databases are often referred to as CRUD operations, which stands for Create, Read, Update, and Delete.
+These operations encompass the basic functionalities required for managing data in a database system:

+15. Explain the different relationships in a relational database?
+- One-to-One (1:1) Relationship -  Each employee has only one corresponding address, and each address is associated with only one employee.
+- One-to-Many (1:N) Relationship - Each customer can have multiple orders, but each order is associated with only one customer.
+- Many-to-One (N:1) Relationship - Multiple orders can be placed for the same product, but each order is associated with only one product.
+- Many-to-Many (N:N) Relationship -  Each student can be enrolled in multiple courses, and each course can have multiple students enrolled.

+Backend Services

+16. What is REST and how is it implemented?
+- defines a uniform interface that consists of a set of standard methods (HTTP verbs) to perform operations on resources.
+The commonly used HTTP methods include GET, POST, PUT, PATCH, and DELETE.
+Each method has a specific purpose and follows a consistent semantics.
+- enable communication and data exchange between different systems.
+- Stateless: Each request from the client to the server contains all the necessary information to understand and process it.
+- REST is typically implemented using the HTTP protocol
+- Map HTTP methods to operations: Map the HTTP methods (GET, POST, PUT, PATCH, DELETE) to the operations on the resources.
+For example, GET retrieves a resource, POST creates a new resource, PUT updates a resource, and so on.
+  What can requests contain?

+17. What is the difference between PUT and PATCH?
+- PUT is used to update or replace an entire resource with a new representation provided in the request payload.
+It requires the client to send a complete representation of the resource, including any unchanged fields.
+- PATCH is used to partially update a resource with the changes specified in the request payload.
+It allows clients to send only the modified fields or properties, rather than the entire representation of the resource.

+18. What is middleware used for?
+- API middleware is a software component or layer that sits between the client and server, intercepting and processing API requests and responses.
+It provides a way to add additional processing, transformation, and validation logic to the API flow.
+- Express for example is a middleware for nodeJS, which provides methods that help simplify the backend code
+- Authentication and Authorization: Middleware can handle authentication and authorization processes to ensure that only authorized users or applications can access the API.
+It can validate access tokens, authenticate user credentials, enforce role-based access controls, and perform other security-related tasks.